aws/eks-anywhere/examples/terraform/README.md

 5. Modify Your Cluster using Terraform
 - modify the `count` value of one of your `workerNodeGroupConfigurations`, or another mutable field, in the configuration stored in `${MY_EKSA_CLUSTER}.tf` file.
-- check the expected diff between your cluster state and the modified local state via `terraform plan`
+   - Check the expected diff between your cluster state and the modified local state via `terraform plan`

 You should see in the output that the worker node group configuration count field (or whichever field you chose to modify) will be modified by Terraform.